ros-tooling/cross_compile/README.md

                                      --os ubuntu
 ```

-### Custom Setup Script
+### Custom setup script

 Your ROS application may have build needs that aren't covered by `rosdep install`.
-If this is the case (for example you need to add extra apt repos), we provide the option `--custom-setup-script` to execute arbitrary code in the sysroot container.
+If this is the case (for example you need to add extra apt repos), use the option `--custom-setup-script` to execute arbitrary code in the sysroot container.

 The path provided may be absolute, or relative to the current directory.

 Keep in mind
-* It is up to the user to determine whether the script is compatible with chosen base platform
+* It's up to the user to determine whether the script is compatible with chosen base platform
-* Make sure to specify non-interactive versions of commands, e.g. `apt-get install -y`, or the script may hang waiting for input
+* Make sure to specify non-interactive versions of commands, for example `apt-get install -y`, or the script may hang waiting for input
 * You cannot make any assumptions about the state of the apt cache, so run `apt-get update` before installing packages
-* You will be running as root user in the container, so you don't need `sudo`
+* The script runs as root user in the container, so you don't need `sudo`

 Below is an example script for an application that installs some custom Raspberry Pi libraries.